kelyette/42-minishell/README.md

     - Doesn't handle unclosed quotes because it is not a requirement
 - Lexer returns a linked list of tokens

-- Lexer doesn't handle variable assignment for now
+- Lexer doesn't handle variable assignment = and wildcard * for now

 04 April: Nguyen